-- Suprtool now has a \$findclean function to identify records with specific characters in it. - The \$subtotal function would not work if the previous task used the Dup None Keys feature. - The \$total function would appear to total data incorrectly when sorting on the field that was being totalled. - Variables that resolved to all spaces for the entire command line would not work.
+- Suprtool now has a \$findclean function to identify records with specific characters in it - Dbedit for HP-UX now works on HP Eloquence databases. - The List command now has new options for listing to a file on HP-UX. - The \$subtotal function would not work if the previous task used the Dup None Keys feature. - The \$total function would appear to total data incorrectly when sorting on the field that was being totalled. - Variables that resolved to all spaces for the entire command line would not work.